Can living with a new romantic partner affect an upcoming or existing custody ruling? We’re…

 Because of complicated laws, filing for sole custody may not be a cut-and-dried action.
 You'll need a strong family law attorney on your side to fight in your child custody case, who understands the nuances of NC child custody laws.

 Understanding Legal Custody

 First, there are two types of custody: legal and physical.
 Legal custody refers to the ability to make decisions for a child, such as where they go to school, the religion they practice, or the medical care they receive.
-With joint legal custody, both parents have equal say in these matters and both parents must agree on a course of action.
-With sole legal custody, the custodial parent can make decisions on the child’s behalf alone and does not need to speak with the other party.
+With joint legal custody, both parents have an equal say in these matters and both parents must agree on a course of action.
+With sole legal custody, the custodial parent can make decisions on the child's behalf alone and does not need to speak with the other party.

 Understanding Physical Custody

 Physical custody refers to with whom the children live.
 While many people believe that mothers receive preferential treatment or are automatically given custody, that's actually not the case, especially in the past two decades.
 Now, fathers have equal rights to child custody in North Carolina.